sureshh90/CarND-LaneLines-P1/writeup.md

 ### Step 4: Find edges using canny edge detector.

 From the Gaussian blurred image, the edges are detected using the helper function `canny()`.
-Through trial and error, the maximum and minimum threshold values, which gives optimal performance (i.e.) that finds the maximum edges, have been fixed as 30 and 100 respectively.
+Through trial and error, the maximum and minimum threshold values, which gives optimal performance (i.e. the values that finds the maximum edges), have been fixed as 30 and 100 respectively.

 The output from this pipeline is